 Reduce, Reuse, Recycle: Recycling Laws and Regulations

 According to law, residents must also recycle newspapers, magazines and corrugated cardboard.
 However, additional paper materials may be recycled.
-The MCRC accepts all clean paper from haulers for recycling.
+The MCRC accepts all clean paper from recycling collectors for recycling.

-Large appliances are also required to be recycled—this is usually done by your garbage hauler.
+Large appliances are also required to be recycled—this is usually done by your waste/recycling collector.

 Apartment landlords (centrally-served) must provide their tenants with recycling educational material and centrally-located recycling containers.

 Businesses, Institutions (Schools/Colleges) and Industries must recycle corrugated cardboard and high-grade (office) paper--all clean paper, however, may voluntarily be recycled.
 Businesses, institutions and industries that have cafeteria-type services and all restaurants must recycle the above required containers used in food preparation activities.
 Containers used by students/staff (milk cartons, soda bottles, soup cans, etc.) are not required to be separated for recycling.
 All appropriate containers that are separated for recycling must be rinsed and caps/lids attached prior to recycling (labels left on).
 All Commercial, Industrial and Institutional generators must contract with a waste/recycling collector for recycling services.

 Download the Monroe County Recycling Laws (113k PDF).